-Photography is mostly by Em Grey, who specializes in branding women entrepreneurs.
-Totally over the top pro – a lucky find, thanks to Evan!
+Photography is mostly by Laura Tompkins, who specializes in branding women entrepreneurs.
+Totally over the top pro for business owners in the Carolinas.

 Mailing list is managed through Mailchimp, which gives you up to 2,000 subscribers and 12,000 emails per month for free (I look forward to upgrading to the fee-based service because I have 2001+ subscribers!)

 It's not your money by Tosha Silver